gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Risk Management
     - Management receives CTI reports from the CISO to assess strategic risk and allocate resources to mitigate these risks.
 - Decision Making
-    - They decide on investment in cybersecurity tools, staff, and external services based on the threat intelligence provided.
+    - They decide on investment in cybersecurity tools, staff and external services based on the threat intelligence provided.
 - Compliance
     - Ensure that the CTI program complies with regulatory requirements (e.g., GDPR, HIPAA) and legal obligations related to cybersecurity.
 - Support & Endorsement